 - a.
 Hearings will held in be a private, confidential area. - b.
 Access will be limited to persons officially involved.
 This might include Disciplinary Committee members, the Dean of Student Services or his/her designee, the student who is the subject of the hearing and his/her advisor, appropriate staff members, a recorder and witnesses for both parties. - c.
 Witnesses will be present only when providing information to the Committee. - d.One student advisor, who may be (but does not have to be) an attorney, can be present during the hearing.
 The advisor may not address the hearing to give evidence on behalf of the student.
 However, in answering or asking questions, the student may seek advice from the advisor before proceeding. - e.
-Minutes of the proceedings will be recorded and will be filed in the office of the Dean of Student Services and will be kept confidential.

-f.
-The order of the hearing will be:

-- Opening remarks by the Chair of Disciplinary Committee. i. - ii.
-Review of charges and action taken by the Dean of Student Services. - Opening statement by the Dean of Student Services his/her designee (not more than ten minutes). - Opening statement by the accused student (not more than ten minutes). iv. - Presentations of evidence by parties, including testimony and questioning of witnesses. - Witnesses for the College will present testimony first.
+Minutes of the proceedings will be recorded and will be filed in the office of the Dean of Student Services and will be kept confidential. - f.
+The order of the hearing will be: - i.
+Opening remarks by the Chair of Disciplinary Committee. - ii.
+Review of charges and action taken by the Dean of Student Services. - iii.
+Opening statement by the Dean of Student Services his/her designee (not more than ten minutes). - Opening statement by the accused student (not more than ten minutes). iv. - Presentations of evidence by parties, including testimony and questioning of witnesses. - Witnesses for the College will present testimony first.
 Both parties to the action and the members of the Disciplinary Committee have the right to question witnesses.
 Following the testimony of all College witnesses, the student may call his/her witnesses. - vi.
 Closing statement by the student. - vii.
 Closing statement by the Dean of Student Services or his/her designee. - viii.
-The Disciplinary Committee will conduct its deliberation in a closed and confidential session and, after reaching a decision, orally inform the parties of the decision. - Each party will subsequently be provided a written summary of the findings of the Committee. - The Disciplinary Committee will determine the total time to be allotted for the hearing and may limit the time for any or all aspects of the hearing.
+The Disciplinary Committee will conduct its deliberation in a closed and confidential session and, after reaching a decision, orally inform the parties of the decision. - Each party will subsequently be provided a written summary of the findings of the Committee. - The Disciplinary Committee will determine the total time to be allotted for the hearing and may limit the time for any or all aspects of the hearing. - 5.
+Appeal Outcomes - a.
+Affirm the original decision. - b.
+Change the sanctions imposed. - c.
+Refer the case for rehearing before another hearing body. - d.
+Find the accused student not responsible and terminate the proceedings.